Pennsylvania

 Common roof problems homeowners notice

-Missing, lifted, or visibly damaged shingles
+Missing, lifted, or visibly worn shingles on one section of the roof

-Water intrusion around chimneys, skylights, or vent penetrations
+Water intrusion around chimneys, sidewalls, skylights, or vent penetrations

-Gutter overflow or runoff concentrating near one edge of the roof
+Gutter overflow or runoff concentrating near one roof edge

 Repair vs. replacement: how to think about it